d20-Luna/Iron-Gods/Player Options/README.md

 ### Signal in the Drift (Witch Patron)

+When your patron made first contact with you, it spoke in a sequence of binary code.
+You've since deciphered the meaning behind the numbers and connected to the metaphysical code underlying all reality, allowing you brief insights into a proto-plane known as The Drift.
+While this plane is centuries from being accessed by the varying species in the universe, you are able to tap into its mysteries to affect technology.

+**Spell List** arcane; **Patron Skill** Arcana

+### Lesson of Divine Programming

+Your patron taught you that there is always a weakness in technology's defenses and how to infiltrate them.
+You gain the *[effortless hacking](#effortless-hacking)* hex cantrip, and your familiar learns *[technomancy^](/Technology%20Guide/README.md#technomancy)*.

+### Effortless Hacking

+**Rank** 1

+**Traits** Uncommon, Cantrip, Concentrate, Hex, Witch

+**Patron** Signal in the Drift

+**Range** 30 feet; **Targets** 1 creature or item with the [tech^](/Traits/README.md#tech) trait

+**Defense** Will; **Duration** sustained up to 1 minute

+Your patron's access to the universal code manifests in spectacular glitching.
+The target becomes glitching 1 if it fails a Will save (or glitching 2 on a critical failure).
+If the target is an unattended item, it treats the result as a failure automatically.
+If the target is an attended item, the wielder must make the save.
+This condition value can't be reduced below 1 while the spell is active and you can see the target.

+### Familiar of Mechanical Ascension

+Your familiar is metallic in fur or feather, and its eyes seem to glow with an electrical spark.
+When you Cast or Sustain a hex, and your familiar is adjacent to an ally wielding or wearing an item with the [tech^](/Traits/README.md#tech) trait that is powered by [batteries^](/Technology%20Guide/Gear#battery), it regains a number of temporary charges equal to its usage, even if the item has the [timeworn^](#Traits/README.md#timeworn) trait.
+Any unused temporary charges from this ability are lost at the start of your next turn.

 ### Way of the Techslinger (Gunslinger Way)

 Techslingers spurn unreliable gunpowder weapons in favor of high-tech armaments.
 They learn to master the quirks of timeworn technology and methods of keeping weapons charged in a primitive world.